uptonking/note4yaoo/read-docs-react-p1-main-concepts.md

 - React elements are immutable.
   - Once you create an element, you can’t change its children or attributes.
   - An element represents the UI at a certain point in time.
-  - With our knowledge so far, the only way to update the UI is to create a new element, and pass it to ReactDOM.render()
+  - With our knowledge so far, the only way to update the UI is to create a new element, and pass it to `ReactDOM.render()`
-- React DOM compares the element and its children to the previous one, and only applies the DOM updates necessary to bring the DOM to the desired state.
+- React DOM compares the element and its children to the previous one, and *only applies the DOM updates necessary* to bring the DOM to the desired state.
+- Even though we create an element describing the whole UI tree on every tick, *only the text node whose contents have changed gets updated* by React DOM
+- In our experience, thinking about how the UI should look at any given moment, rather than how to change it over time, eliminates a whole class of bugs.

 ## 4.components & props
 - Components let you split the UI into independent, reusable pieces, and think about each piece in isolation
   - Conceptually, components are like JavaScript functions.
   - They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.
 - We call such components “function components” because they are literally JavaScript functions.